Julie Elise Landry

 I don’t remember how I kept from jumping.
 I don't remember if the other girls noticed, if they chased the lizard away, or if they laughed at me.
 I don’t remember if the thing disappeared immediately or perched far enough away that I felt secure.
 But I remember my instinctive reaction to go over the railing rather than interact with a small, harmless pest.
 I remember how immediately I put myself into harm’s way, remember the complete absence of any cognizant decision.
 I remember that lurch in my gut and the stretching of my arm muscles as I leaned backwards into actual danger.
 I remember that fleeting sensation of lightness, of endless dream-falling.

 I tried to explain it.
-I used to say, “It’s not an ‘ew, gross, I-don’t-like-that-icky-crawly-thing’ fear.
+I'd say, “It’s not an ‘ew, gross, I-don’t-like-that-icky-crawly-thing’ fear.
 It’s an ‘I’m-alone-in-an-alley-with-a-gun-at-the-back-of-my-head’ fear.”

 I’d say, “It’s not that I ‘don’t like’ them, it’s that I’m completely paralyzed by the entire concept of their existence.”

 I’d say, “I know they can’t hurt me--that’s never my concern.
 There’s no concern involved at all.
 I see one, and I’m done, I’m out.
 It’s immediate.”
-When I took a psychology class, I learned the term “fight-or-flight,” and I incorporated it into my scripts.

 As a kid, I didn’t know the word “phobia,” and I only learned the term “scoliodentosaurophobia” about two years ago.
 This lack in my vocabulary crippled me.
 I could only say, “I’m scared of lizards.
 I’m really, REALLY scared of lizards,” and those weightless words always provoked the same, unspoken curiosity, the same interest to see my potential reaction.